The Six Best Horror Movies Of 2016 That Are Truly Scary

 2016 was a hallmark for some of the best horror movies in recent history, and some of them were actually scary.
 Casual viewers may consider most of the horror movies of 2016 to be scary, but diehard fans of the genre tend to have a very high standard.
 Where The Conjuring 2 put many viewers on the edge of their seats, it was nothing that avid fans hadn’t seen before.
-But there were a handful of horror movies in 2016 that even the most cynical fan considered to be scary.
+But there were a handful of horror movies in 2016 that even the most cynical of fans considered to be scary.

 The Witch

 Being described as unsettling, wrought, and chilling, The Witch is one of the most disturbing horror movies of 2016.
 This slow-burn tale is as thought-provoking as it is fear-provoking.
-Even during the slowest of moments the viewer is sure to feel at unease.
+Even during the slowest of moments, the viewer is sure to feel at unease.
 The Witch did in 2016 what The Exorcist did in 1973: take a supernatural story and make it feel very real.

 Hush